Peace be upon you. Here I will walk through how I solved this challenge and achieved First Blood.

 After checking through the contents, I eventually found the flag:

 When I submitted it, the system rejected it because it didn’t match the competition’s required flag format.
-I then reviewed the ceo info file, which mentioned confidentiality, and remembered that the challenge stated sensitive data had been stolen.
-Taking this into account, I located the correct hex value, submitted it in the required format, and it was accepted:
+I then reviewed the ceo info file, which indicates something important about ceo and remembered that the challenge stated sensitive data had been stolen.
+Taking this into account, I noticed the hex value between the curly brackets in it, submitted it in the required format, and it was accepted: